mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Twitter begins adding headlines and descriptions to some of its 'trends'
+  - Sign up to learn about funding options with the IFundWomen team
      <hr/>

-      - *Twitter is working to make its real-time Trending section less confusing.
-Last week, the company announced it would begin pinning a representative tweet that gives more insight about a trend to the trend’s page and promised more changes would soon be underway…*
+      - *Disrupt 2020 is mere days away, but we’ve added pre-Disrupt events to help startup founders up their game, increase their ROI and drive their business forward.
+What’s next on the agenda?
+If you’re a founder with big ideas, get ready for a rare opportunity des…*

-  - Lucid Motors' all-electric Air will start below $80,000
+  - Gillmor Gang: Table Stakes
       <hr/>

-      - *After months of teasers and announcements, Lucid Motors will finally reveal its first all-electric luxury sedan, the Air, during a live stream on September 9.
-But of course, the day before the big reveal, a little bit of news has trickled out.
-Lucid Motors ha…*
+      - *I quite like the iPad Pro 11 inch with the Magic Keyboard.
+In the Land of Pandemic where every day is Saturday, the tablet is king.
+With no real purchase on the chaotic flow of life, the rules — any rules — of the road are very dear to me.
+Structure is arbitr…*

-  - TikTok is trying to remove a disturbing video showing up on people's For You pages
+  - Taboola and Outbrain call off their $850M merger
       <hr/>

-      - *A graphic video of a man committing suicide spread across TikTok early this week, and the company is still working to remove it.
-Originating on Facebook Live, the clip was uploaded onto TikTok over the weekend and began to take root in users’ algorithmic reco…*
+      - *Online advertising is a game of scale, but one attempt to consolidate two competitors to better take on Google and Facebook has fallen apart.
+Taboola and Outbrain, startups that each provide publishers with ad-based content recommendation platforms, have call…*

-  - DNX Ventures launches $315 million fund for U.S. and Japanese B2B startups
+  - Daily Crunch: Apple files countersuit against Epic
       <hr/>

-      - *DNX Ventures, an investment firm that focuses on early-stage B2B startups in Japan and the United States, announced today that it has closed a new $315 million fund.
-This is DNX’s third flagship fund and along with supplementary annexed funds, brings its tota…*
+      - *Apple strikes back at Epic Games, Android 11 is here and Microsoft announces a new stripped-down Xbox.
+This is your Daily Crunch for September 8, 2020.
+The big story: Apple files countersuit against Epic Apple has made the latest move in a legal battle agains…*

-  - Lidar startup Ouster raises $42M in push to grow sales, diversify products
+  - Twitter begins adding headlines and descriptions to some of its 'trends'
       <hr/>

-       - *Lidar startup Ouster has spent the past several years expanding and improving its line of sensors as it jostles for a piece of the crowded and competitive market place.
-Now, Ouster says it has raised $42 million, fresh capital that will be used to fund produc…*
+       - *Twitter is working to make its real-time Trending section less confusing.
+Last week, the company announced it would begin pinning a representative tweet that gives more insight about a trend to the trend’s page and promised more changes would soon be underway…*